 An explicit suppression of the run-time checks can be requested by use of pragma Suppress, in which case the vulnerability would apply; however, such suppression is easily detected, and generally reserved for tight time-critical loops, even in production code.

-6.9.2 Guidance to language users
+6.9.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.9.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.9.5 of ISO/IEC 24772-1:2022;

-Use Ada's support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.
+Use Ada's support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing;

 Write explicit bounds tests to prevent exceptions for indexing out of bounds.